 - Non-targeted Customers

-How granular customer segmentation really comes down to the products you are selling, such as product category, the general product repurchase frequency, etc. Also, it comes down to your eCommerce business situation.
-For example, you just start running a business without a customer database, so you prefer quantity than quality, which to group a bulk of similar high potential customers as segmentation, and implement 1:1 segmentation communication, or your business has accumulated insightful learnings from sufficient customer transaction data, you could implement more deep-dive 1 to 1 customer communication by offer personalized messages.
+How granular customer segmentation really comes down to the products you are selling.
+For example, it can be product category, the general product repurchase frequency, etc. Also, it comes down to your eCommerce business situation.
+For example, you just start running a business without a customer database, so you prefer quantity to quality.
+It’s to group a bulk of similar high potential customers as segmentation and implement 1:1 segmentation communication.
+Or your business has accumulated insightful learnings from sufficient customer transaction data, you could implement more deep-dive 1 to 1 customer communication with personalized messages.

-But whatever granular 1 to 1 level is, basically there are 6 types of customers in the general eCommerce business, which you can score and break down based on the actual AOV and gross margin required by your business.
+But whatever granular 1 to 1 level is, basically there are 6 types of customers in the general eCommerce business.
+You can score and break down based on the actual AOV and gross margin required by your business.

 - Offer the discount code for the first order

-Mailchimp, Hotspot, Salesforce email studio, and so on basically allows advertisers to create automatic welcomed email/SMS/other IMs tools, plugging into a discount code for a certain % of the first order can increase by 30% of CRO than being without a discount to subscribers.
+Mailchimp, Hotspot, Salesforce email studio, and so on basically allow advertisers to create automatic welcomed email/SMS/other IMs tools.
+Those are plugging into a discount code for a certain % of the first order can increase by 30% of CRO than being without a discount to subscribers.

 - Require at least an email and phone number in the lead form

 No one would reject more efficient automatic communication approaches, although traditional email is still powerful.
 But the other IM platforms, such as WhatsApp, the SMS-based platform are diluting the value of email.
 Email marketing is crucial, but what is your highest email open rate?
 35%?
 40%?
 The average SMS text has a 98% open rate.
 That makes WhatsApp valuable in your automatic communication.
 So customer phone numbers in the database enable you to communicate automatically in SMS-based channels, such as WhatsApp, SMS, etc.